 Inflation linked swaps are held to manage the Group's exposure to changes in RPI.
-The Group's rental income from student accommodation is linked to RPI and the swap contracts manage the exposure to RPI by swapping RPI annual rate changes with a fixed rate.
+The Group's rental income from student accommodation is linked to RPI and the swap contacts manage the exposure to RPI by swapping RPI annual rate changes with a fixed rate.

 Changes in the fair values of derivatives designated as cash flow hedges, and which are effective, are recognised in other comprehensive income directly in the cash flow hedge reserve.
-Any ineffectiveness in the hedging relationship (being the excess of the cumulative change in fair value of the hedging instrument since inception of the hedge over the cumulative change in the fair value of the hedged item since inception of the hedge) is recognised in profit or loss.
+Any ineffectiveness in the hedging relationship (being the excess of the cumulative change in fair value of the hedging instrument since inception of the hedge over the cumulative change in the fair value of the hedged item since inception of the hedge) is recognised in the Profit and Loss Account.

-The gain or loss recognised in Other Comprehensive Income is reclassified to profit or loss when the hedge relationship ends.
+The gain or loss recognised in other comprehensive income is reclassified to the Profit and Loss Account when the hedge relationship ends.
 Hedge accounting is discontinued when the hedging instrument expires, no longer meets the hedging criteria, the forecast transaction is no longer highly probable, the hedged debt instrument is derecognised or the hedging instrument is terminated.